ellie-yun/UOCIS322-P4/README.md

     - There is a dictionary ```set_time_limit``` that store the brevet distance as its key and the set time limit as its value associated with the key.
 * Oddities: When the control distance is less than or equal to 60 km, the maximum time limit for a control within the first 60km is based on 20 km/hr, plus 1 hour.

+### Web Page Error Dealing

+Whenever the negative number or the number that is 20% longer than the brevet distance is typed in as the input for the control distance, the browser will alert the error and then reset the input values.

 ## Getting started